Time-dependent Hamiltonian Simulation via Magnus Expansion: Algorithm and Superconvergence: Magnus expansion and algorithm overview

 \section{Magnus expansion and algorithm overview}

 We consider the time-dependent Hamiltonian simulation problem, which involves computing the solution to

 Throughout the work, we mainly explore two cases: one for general $H(t)$, and the other for the time-dependent Hamiltonian in the interaction picture.
 Note that the latter is an equivalent formulation of a (potentially time-independent) Hamiltonian simulation where the Hamiltonian $H = A + B(t)$, with $\norm{A} \gg \norm{B}$.
-Throughout the paper, we use $\norm{\cdot}$ to denote the spectral norm for finite-dimensional operators, which can be infinite for unbounded operators.
+Throughout the paper, $H(t)$ is self-adjoint and bounded with respect to its operator norm.
+For matrices, we use the operator norm $\norm{\cdot} = \norm{\cdot}_2$ to denote the spectral norm for finite-dimensional operators.
+In practice, the algorithm works with discretized matrices, the unbounded nature of differential operators, such as $\Delta$, results in a polynomial dependence on $N$ in the matrix operator norm after discretization.
+Therefore, the matrix spectral norm is considered in most sections except in the superconvergence (\cref{sec:superconv_general}), where we used $\norm{\cdot}_{\mathcal{L}(\mathcal{H})}$ for $\mathcal{H} = L^2$ or $H^2$.
+In \cref{sec:superconv_general}, although the operator $-\Delta +V(x)$ in the Schrodinger picture is unbounded, its corresponding interaction pictured Hamiltonian remains bounded for $\mathcal{H} = L^2$ and $H^2$ (see \cref{sec:superconv_general} for details).
+For the Schr\"odinger equation governed by unbounded operators, the initial condition must lie within the operator's domain to ensure well-posedness.
 Here $A$ and $B(t)$ are both Hermitian and $A$ is fast-forwardable, which means its time evolution can be efficiently implemented sublinear in time such as a diagonal matrix~\cite{Su2021}.
 Later, we make explicit the oracle input in \cref{sec:input}.
 In this scenario, the interaction-picture Hamiltonian~\cite{LowWiebe2019} becomes $H_I(t) = e^{iAt}B(t)e^{-iAt}$, so that the original Hamiltonian simulation problem can be equivalently solved by

 We now discuss the Magnus expansion and construction of our algorithm.
 For simplicity, we denote $A(t): = -i H(t)$.
 The exact solution of the equation

 can be expressed as

 We note that, on a rigorous level, the time-ordered exponential is defined by a series expansion, which may not always be well-defined as a convergent series, especially for unbounded operators.
 Throughout this work, we use the time-ordered exponential as a formal notation to represent the underlying unitary operator that is well-defined.
 In contrast, the Magnus series provides an alternative expression of the propagator without the time-ordering operator